sebastienros/memoryleak/README.md

 #### Object pooling

-In the previous example we saw how the `HttpClient` instance can be made a static and reused by all requests to prevent resource exhaustion.
+In the previous example we saw how the `HttpClient` instance can be made static and reused by all requests to prevent resource exhaustion.

 A similar pattern is to use object pooling.
 The idea is that if an object is expensive to create, then we should reuse its instances to prevent resource allocations.
 A pool is a collection of pre-initialized objects that can be reserved and released across threads.
 Pools can define allocation rules like hard limits, predefined sizes, or growth rate.

 The Nuget package `Microsoft.Extensions.ObjectPool` contains classes that help to manage such pools.

-To show how beneficial it can be, let use an API endpoint that instantiates a `byte` buffer that is filled with random numbers on each request:
+To show how beneficial it can be, let's use an API endpoint that instantiates a `byte` buffer that is filled with random numbers on each request:

 ```csharp
         [HttpGet("array/{size}")]